rongrongwei/covid-checker/README.md

 - Jose Muniz

 Short description.
 This project is an app for helping employees check in to work.
-Known Bugs: No known bugs
+Known Bugs: Passwords are hardcoded and can't be changed by the user right now.
+"New" page does not create content.
+No date / employee id validation in the sign-in form.
 Login Info: Default Password is "123"
 Requirements: Java8, JavaFX, SceneBuild (v3 or greater)